Prevention of Family Violence

-Preventing and addressing family violence is at the core of Djirra’s work.
-All our programs support Aboriginal women’s journey to safety and wellbeing.
 Our community education and early intervention and prevention programs (Sisters Day Out®, Young Luv® and Dilly Bag) focus on family violence prevention by:

-• drawing on cultural strength to increase resilience
+• drawing on cultural strength to increase resilience.

 • reducing social isolation and vulnerability to family violence